rosiemin/intro-to-python/README.md

-# Learn to Code: Introduction to Python
+# Learn to Code: Introduction to Python!!

 Brought to you by Galvanize.
 Learn more about the way we teach at [galvanize.com](http://galvanize.com).